jnelsonep/FunAssignmentOne/README.md

 You may not actually know that your code works until you fully test what you have written.
 It is often a good idea to get someone else to run your program, they may do something you had not anticipated which could show you a possible flaw or at least a design issue.

 ## End of class
 In Repl.it, you will find the share link to your code.
-That is what gets submitted to Canvas.
+That is what gets submitted to Schoology.